Our people are chosen for their attitude, dedication and caring nature and we are committed to their on-going training and development.

 Walking in someone else’s shoes

-We are committed to providing dementia training for all the people who work in our care homes and day centres so that they have an understanding of what it might be live to live with dementia, including the physical, visual and hearing challenges that the disease poses.
+We are committed to providing dementia training for all the people who work in our care homes and day centres so that they have an understanding of what it might be live to live with dementia, including the physical, visual and hearing challenges that the illness poses.